Rizwan-Hasan/rizwan-hasan.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Harnessing the power of my expertise as a **Software Engineer**, I proudly serve two prestigious companies, actively driving innovation and technological advancement.
+Harnessing the power of my **1.5 years** expertise as a **Software Engineer**, I proudly serve prestigious companies, actively driving innovation and technological advancement.
 Proficient in the art of **Python programming** and **Linux development**.
-As a beacon of unwavering dedication, I possess a Bachelor's Degree in Computer Science and Engineering from [East Delta University](https://www.eastdelta.edu.bd/), Chittagong, Bangladesh.
+As a beacon of unwavering dedication, I possess a Bachelor's Degree in Computer Science and Engineering from [East Delta University](https://www.eastdelta.edu.bd/), Chittagong, Bangladesh 🇧🇩.
 With a robust foundation in media and exceptional communication skills, I forge meaningful connections that leave an indelible impact.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Curriculum Vitae (CV) - Rizwan Hasan.pdf" "newtab" >}}Curriculum Vitae (CV){{< /staticref >}}.